docker-library/docs/nginx/content.md

 COPY nginx.conf /etc/nginx/nginx.conf
 ```

+If you add a custom `CMD` in the Dockerfile, be sure to include `-g daemon off;` to `CMD` that Nginx stays in the foreground so that Docker can track the process properly (otherwise your container will stop immediately after starting)!

 Then, build with `docker build -t custom-nginx .` and run:

 ```console
 $ docker run --name my-custom-nginx-container -d custom-nginx